Hesperian Health Guides

 child hoes the ground and washes dishes

-Corrective actions and positions can be found while working in the fields, in the home, or while playing with brothers and sisters.
+Corrective actions and positions can be found while working in the fields, in the home, or while playing with younger family members.
 Here are some more suggestions for corrective positions (from physical therapists Nancy Finnic and Sophie Levitt).

 Lying and sleeping